 This information being taken from a book written by Arahwana Hendren Ridens named the Dyer County and Newbern Tennessee, A history of the 39 earliest families in Dyer County.
 Part of this information was extracted from this publication, along with other documents and related stories and oral family histories.
 We continue with the entries of the McCorkle Diaries and what was entered about the from his perspective as a Newbern business owner.
-We pick up late in the year of 1874 and continue from our August 2015 issue.
-The year of 1874 was a heated political year, and at the Congressional Convention was held in Humboldt on August 12.
+We pick up late in the year of 1880 and continue from our February 2016 issue.
+When we ended last month, R.H.A.
+McCorkle had just returned from Memphis after driving the final spike and dedicating the completed railroad.

 Congratulations to the DCHS co-ed Cheer Squad for winning the first World School Large Coed Team Cheer title in the school's history!